 We breezed into Guernica early and had to wait for the restaurants to open for their lunchtime pilgrim menus.
 (In Spain, lunch starts at 13:00 and at 15:00 everything closes for a couple of hours.)
 This gave us time to book a hostel in Bilbao and sort out the bus schedule.

 Our bodies felt great and we were getting good at booking rooms on the fly.

 With all of our “chores” done for the day, we kept the wine flowing at lunch and cheerfully reflected on the week.
 “This is really the greatest adventure of my life,” Lizz said at one point.
 A big statement considering this is a woman who has served 21 years in the United States Navy and lived all over the world!

-Because it takes about five weeks not including rest days to walk the Camino del Norte, we knew that the 35 days that we had to walk was just shy of what we needed, so we were on the lookout for places to bus forward.
-The guide books suggested we wouldn’t miss much in terms of views if we bused to Bilbao, so this was the day.
+Because it takes about five weeks – not including rest days – to walk the Camino del Norte, we knew that the 35 days that we had to walk was just shy of what we needed, so we were on the lookout for places to bus forward.
+The guide books suggested we wouldn’t miss much in terms of views if we bused to Bilbao, so this day – from Markina to Guernica to Bilbao – was the day to bus forward.

 I thought this meant that we would hit the clubs, but Lizz had something else in mind.
 She wanted to try every ride – EVERY ride – at the carnival near our hostel.
 I’m not much of a carnival person, but I have to admit that I had an absolute blast.
 We didn’t drag ourselves home until the early hours of the morning.

 It helped that we were staying in a regular hostel so everybody was out late and it really helped that we didn’t need to check out until noon the next day.

 Just as we felt like we were really falling into a Camino groove, we decided to break the routine by staying out light and partying with the locals.
 But that’s OK.
 Sometimes you’ve just gotta dance.